radutzan/Viento/README.md

 No, I was just looking for a word with V and T in it so my class prefix could be VT, you know, like TV but backwards.
 It kind of sounds poetic though, doesn't it?
 Viento.

 This is what I imagine I would be answering in an interview about this.
 Which obviously will never happen.

+### Why is the touch area so small?
+I'm trying to simulate the size of the touch surface a real, physical remote, like the one I described on the post, would have.
+It helps evaluate whether the gestures are effortless enough to perform on a surface of that size; if it works on a 4.7" screen, it doesn't mean it will on a tiny screenless remote, so I decided to account for that.

+### Is anything broken?
+Well, it's just a prototype, so nothing really works :) But in terms of the demos, the Horizontal Browsing one is pretty much just wired for a quick demo, if you play with it for too long, you will find some weird glitches.

+### Who are you?
+I'm a designer who writes code for iOS.
+[I have a couple of apps.](http://ondalabs.com/) I'm 23, from Santiago, Chile.